By Deborah Jeanne Sergeant

 Patients also will plan follow ups with a cardiologist and primary care physician to monitor their health.
 Other risk factors to work on can include smoking cessation and weight loss.

-The plan for rehabilitation also includes teaching patients how to safely become fitter, improve their diet, and enhance their emotional health.
+The plan for rehabilitation also includes teaching patients how to safely become fitter, improve their diet, and enhance their emotional health, look into alcohol rehab for men.
 It is not a matter of a short-term fix but lifestyle modification to gain and maintain wellness.